Pylons/pyramid_cookbook/pyramid.rst

 * `pyramid_rpc </projects/pyramid_rpc/dev/>`_: RPC service add-on for
-  Pyramid, supports XML-RPC in a more extensible manner than `pyramid_xmlrpc` with planned support for JSON-RPC and AMF.
+  Pyramid, supports XML-RPC in a more extensible manner than `pyramid_xmlrpc` with support for JSON-RPC and AMF.

   - Maintained by: Ben Bangert